 Take Action: We know picking a spot can be tough if it doesn’t somehow happen naturally through your personal/professional networks.
 If you’d like to brush up on everything that goes into making this decision, refer to our friendly guide on How to Choose the Perfect Location.

 Because of the oil boom and agriculture staying strong North Dakota’s economy has seen a tremendous amount of growth over the last decade.
-Maybe this is why they have so many festivals (you have no idea)?
 The point here is that you’ll gain access to tons of capital just waiting to be put into action locally, on the state/county-levels, through private investor/VC/angel networks, and through online platforms like CrowdFunding.

 Take Action: The email course we mentioned in Step 1 really comes in handy here because planning and finances go together like warm honey and ice fishing.
 You can also browse our guide on How to Finance a Business to start generating ideas.

-No one expects you to design a website the way Mezzaluna designs a dessert dish, or spend a small fortune on the coolest UX since the iPod, but you need to have a professional website to be taken as a serious brand.
+No one expects you to design a website the way Mezzaluna designs a dessert dish or spend a small fortune on a custom designer.
+However you do need to have a professional website to be taken as a serious business.
 There’s really no doubt about it anymore with the amount of mobile phone use.

 Stepping back and looking at the entire subject of “marketing” all at once can be like witnessing sunset in the flatlands of North Dakota: awe inspiring and intimidating.
 At the end of the day though you can break it all down to the micro-interactions your ideal clients/customers/users have with your brand.

-Take Action: How are they finding you?
+Take Action: How will they find you?
 What does it feel like to look at your logo?
-What kind of voicing do they hear in your emails or in your web copy?
-These are the only things that REALLY matter.
+What kind of voicing do they hear in your emails or in your website copy?
 Don’t miss the forest for the trees, so to speak.
 You get the idea.

-Speaking of motivation, please consider the Startup Savant team a powerful resource to tuck into your goodie bag.
-Around here we focus on guiding, on continued learning for fellow change-makers, great insightful interviews, and introducing you to the savviest tools.
+Speaking of motivation, please consider Startup Savant a powerful resource when starting a business in North Dakota.
+Around here we focus on guiding, on continued learning for fellow entrepreneurs, great insightful interviews, and introducing you to the savviest tools.